poddmo/ufw-blocklist/README.md

 - The flush-all option deletes all entries in the blocklist and zeros the iptables hit counters.
 Use /etc/cron.daily/ufw-blocklist-ipsum to download the latest list and repopulate the ipset.

 # Monitor
-Calling after.init with the status option displays the current count of the entries in the blocklist, the hit counts on the firewall rules and log messages:
+Calling after.init with the status option displays the current count of the entries in the blocklist, the hit counts on the firewall rules (column 1 is hits, column 2 is bytes) and log messages:
 ```
 user@ubunturouter:~# sudo /etc/ufw/after.init status
 Name: ufw-blocklist-ipsum